CloudSnob/Omni-Store-Documentation/docs/src/customers.md

-## Delete Customer
+## Delete / Archive Customer

-This endpoint allows a customer to (soft) delete their own store account
+This endpoint allows a customer to (soft) delete / Archive their own store account

 ### HTTP Request